Home | Flourishing Relationships | Working Out Differences

 We can't please everybody, nor should we try.
 But this doesn’t suggest we carelessly ignore feelings—others matter.
 While seeking personal gratifications, we must maintain awareness of impacts our behaviors have on others.
 No man is an island.
 If we are willing to succeed at any cost, we might find, in time, we are painfully alone.
 A well-connected person mindfully examines behaviors, evaluating the consequences of those behaviors—not just personal benefits but also wide spread costs to others.

 Human interaction is complex.
 We act in response to other’s actions and they act in response to us; this cycle continues.
-Memories of past interactions impact influence are prediction of meanings and responses.
+Memories of past interactions influence are prediction of meanings and responses.
 If certain actions were not well-received in the past, or ignited a powerful response, this information lives in the present—not necessarily consciously or even logical.

 Our defections from kindness don’t go unnoticed.
 Are we loyal?
 Are we considerate?
 Are we selfish?
 Or are we suckers?
-The minds of all involved gather these chunks of information, determining a response.
+The minds of all people involved in the interaction gather chunks of information, determining a response.
 Our social interactions are complex because it involves other humans with their own lives, wants, feelings, and dreams.

 We must skeptically examine invoked emotions and initial responses, not simply accepting we acted appropriately and then protecting with well-worded justifications.
 This is a process of self-enlightenment.
 Mindful living requires openness to corrections and adjustments.
 We may be wrong.
 Gasp.

-"Our social interactions are complex because it involves other humans with their own lives, wants, feelings, and dreams."
+Our social interactions are complex because it involves other humans with their own lives, wants, feelings, and dreams.

 By compassionately recognizing others as important, including their feelings as part of our decisions, we become part of a larger whole, creating a richer more connected life.
 We are not required to please everyone.
 This is impossible.
 But compassionate people do not act indifferently towards others.
 They understand the ties to the world, acting ethically and responsibly.
 And for their troubles, they are rewarded with a richer more fulfilling life.